takenet/blip-chat-android/README.md

 ### Setting your SDK

 After to add sdk reference you must provide a valid BLiP account. *To get this account enter in contact with BLiP team.*
-If you already have your account set your credentials on **local.properties** file like bellow
+If you already have your account, create a file named **blip.properties** inside the *assets* folder on your project and set your credentials like bellow

 ```groovy
 blipsdk.ownerIdentity = <your-valid-identity>